cgebbe/CarND-Capstone/README.md

 - How to train model?
 	Main insight:
 		VM already has protobuf v3.8.0, which is current version.
-		So we can definitely use protobuf file as "exchange" format, i.e. train with different versions and simply run tensorflow pb file
+		So we can definitely use protobuf file as "exchange" format, i.e- train with different versions and simply run tensorflow pb file
 	Option 1: Start from scratch using tensorflow 1.3.0 --> Assures that runs with tf 1.3.0, but takes a looot of time...
 	Option 2: Use some existing scripts